 - ½ cup oat bran I used Bob's Red Mills to test this recipe

-- 1/4 cup gluten-free flour blend I used Pillsbury Best; if you tolerate gluten, use whole wheat flour instead
+- 1/4 cup all-purpose wheat flour or gluten-free flour blend for the GF version I used Pillsbury Best flour blend

 - ½ tsp xanthan gum not necessary if using wheat flour